sdslack/csci_6118_project/README.md

 + Current therapies involve taking daily medication
 + We want a vaccine instead

 Sequences can help!
 Why?

-Early sequences are more helpful because they represent virus fit enough to transmit and infect a new individual.
++ Early sequences are more helpful because they represent virus fit enough to transmit and infect a new individual.
++ We can identify countries/geographic areas
+    facing a new mutation in the HIV virus
++ We can understand how differences in the virus correspond to differences in clinical outcomes
 TODO: add more here based on what example we choose?

-The Los Alamos National Laboratory HIV Database contains around 1 million HIV genetic sequences along with comprehensive metadata.
+The Los Alamos National Laboratory HIV Database contains over 1 million HIV genetic sequences along with comprehensive metadata.
 It is a goverment- funded database that is updated biweekly to monthly.
 The database can be queried manually at the following link: